oliverklee/insecurity/README.md

 6. You can log in as either `admin@example.com / 12345678` or as `user@example.com / asdfqwer` .

+## List of vulnerabilities

+There is a list of vulnerabilities in the file `Vulnerabilities.md` in the branch `solutions` (to keep you from seeing the solutions by accident before you have had the chance to find the vulnerabilities yourself).

 ## About me (Oliver Klee)

 I am a former member of the TYPO3 Security Team and the maintainer of the